vadimv/server-components/README.md

 ### Single-page application events

 Register a browser's page DOM event handler using ``on(eventType, handler)``.
-On an event the handler's runs Java code on the server side.
+An event runs the handler's Java code on the server side.

 ```java
     s -> a("#", "Click me", on("click", ctx -> {